Nancy Goes to Rio

-Nancy Goes to Rio is a Technicolor musical comedy film released by Metro-Goldwyn-Mayer in 1950.
-It was directed by Robert Z. Leonard and produced by Joe Pasternak from a screenplay by Sidney Sheldon, based on a story by Ralph Block, Frederick Kohner, and Jane Hall.
+Nancy Goes to Rio is a 1950 American Technicolor musical-comedy film directed by Robert Z. Leonard and produced by Joe Pasternak from a screenplay by Sidney Sheldon, based on a story by Jane Hall, Frederick Kohner, and Ralph Block.
 The music was directed and supervised by George Stoll and includes compositions by George and Ira Gershwin, Giacomo Puccini, Jack Norworth, and Stoll.

-The film stars Ann Sothern, Jane Powell, Barry Sullivan, Carmen Miranda, Louis Calhern, and Scotty Beckett.
+The film stars Jane Powell, Ann Sothern, Barry Sullivan, Carmen Miranda, Louis Calhern, and Scotty Beckett.

 Plot

 On the closing night of a Broadway play, leading actress Frances Elliott (Ann Sothern) hosts a party attended by many guests, including her eccentric father Gregory (Louis Calhern), who is also an actor; her seventeen-year-old daughter, Nancy Barklay (Jane Powell), an aspiring actress; and Brazilian playwright Ricardo Domingos, who is considering starring Frances in his next play.

 Frances eagerly pursues the part in Ricardo's play, and though she is virtually assured of the role, Ricardo asks her not publicize the news until a final decision is made.
 Later, Ricardo privately tells Frances' producer that Frances may not be right for the part and that he had a younger actress in mind.
 Then, when Ricardo meets Nancy, he instantly knows that he has found the perfect young woman for the role.

 The next day, Frances sets sail for Rio de Janeiro, where she intends to vacation and devote herself to studying her lines.
 Gregory accompanies Frances to Rio, while Nancy, who is about to star in a small stock company play, goes to Connecticut.
 After observing Nancy's acting abilities, Ricardo offers her the part that he promised Frances.
 Nancy accepts the role, though she is unaware that Ricardo has already promised it to her mother.

 Seeking the quiet she needs to study for the part, Nancy follows her mother and grandfather to Rio.
 On board the ship, businessman Paul Berten overhears Nancy rehearsing her lines and mistakenly concludes that she is a deserted wife and an expectant mother.
 Paul takes pity on Nancy and enlists the help of his business partner, Marina Rodrigues (Carmen Miranda), to counsel the young girl.

 Nancy does not know that Paul is trying to help her and mistakes his paternal concern for a marriage proposal.
 She rejects Paul's apparent proposal, and bids him farewell when the ship reaches Rio.